MASHUOA/HiTMaP/README.md

 ## 5 Carboxymethyl   6         H(2) C(2) O(2) 58.005479 2            C
 ```

-If a modification occurs on different types of site , you will also need to specify the position of a modifications.
+If a modification occurs on a particular site, you will also need to specify the position of a modifications.

 * *Anywhere*, side chain of possible amino acids
 * *Any N-term*, any N-term of enzymatic peptide